Beta-Belajar/Beta-Belajar/README.md

 - 👋 Hi, I’m @Beta-Belajar
 - 👀 I’m interested in web developement, network penetration, web penetretion and IT Education
-- 🌱 I’m currently learning PHP, Laravel and Java Script
+- 🌱 I’m currently learning PHP, Laravel and Java Script, mikrotik, cisco
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...